FraeuleinFlauschig/TRIC/README.md

 # License

 TRIC is licensed under the GNU Lesser General Public License.
-A copy of the license can be found in the files COPYING and COPYING.LESSER or at the [GNU website](https://www.gnu.org/licenses/lgpl-3.0).
+A copy of the license can be found in the files COPYING and COPYING.LESSER of the repository or at the [GNU website](https://www.gnu.org/licenses/lgpl-3.0).